 Like many Welsh place names, it describes the landscape and religious heritage of the area.

-Not quite.
-While Llanfairpwllgwyngyll is the longest town name in Wales and one of the longest in Europe, another place often takes the global crown:
+While Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch is the longest town name in Europe, it is not the longest place name in the world.

 Even so, Llanfairpwllgwyngyll remains the most famous long place name worldwide.